 Seat backs shall be securely mounted and fastened.
-In order to provide secure seat back fastening, a section of tubing equal to the roll cage tubing shall be installed horizontally from the main hoop upright to the diagonal brace.
+To provide secure seat back fastening, a section of tubing equal to the roll cage tubing shall be installed horizontally from the main hoop upright to the diagonal brace.
 This tube shall be no higher than shoulder height.